 Melody Evans is the Chief Marketing Officer of K-9!
 Video Gaming and a freelance book review blogger for Up All Night Novels.
 When she’s not hopelessly attempting to improve her lackluster video gaming skills or forgoing sleep in the endless pursuit of literary satisfaction, she can often be found diligently glued to her keyboard, seeking new outlets to express her love of all things geek chic.

-Jo Schaffer is a YA novelist, Junior Literary Agent with GH Literary speaker and ninja mama, born and raised in the California Bay Area.
+Jo Schaffer is a YA novelist, Junior Literary Agent with Gateway Literary speaker and ninja mama, born and raised in the California Bay Area.

 She’s a founding member of Writers Cubed and co-founder of the Teen Author Boot Camp, one of the largest conferences in the nation for youth ages 13-19.
 She and a crew of local international bestselling authors present writing workshops to over 400 attendees at the Utah-based conference as well as hundreds of others worldwide who view the conference online.